joyent/joyent-gerrit/docs/operator/README.md

 "illumos mergers" are people who merge upstream changes from illumos into illumos-joyent.
 They need privileges to push merge commits to illumos-joyent.

-"Administrators" are essentially super-users, both in the UI and via git.
-This overrides most of the checks we have put in place (and would like to put in place) to avoid things like accidentally pushing to master.
+"Administrators" are essentially super-users in the Gerrit UI.
 People should not need to be administrators in order to do day-to-day work.
 We should only add people to this group in order to help maintain cr.joyent.us, not to work around some other access control issue.
+In Gerrit's default configuration, administrators are also super-users in Git (able to force-push, push to master, and so on), but we have removed those privileges from this group to make it harder for administrators to accidentally do these things.
+If you need these Git privileges, see the "Temporary Git Superusers" group.

+"Temporary Git Superusers" are users with privileges to do all the git operations that we normally don't want people to do: push directly to master (bypassing review), force-pushing, pushing merge commits, and so on.
+This group is expected to be empty most of the time.
+If you need to do one of these operations (e.g., to import a repository), you can add yourself to this group, do the operation, **and then remove yourself from the group**.
+Obviously, this group doesn't buy additional security, since any administrator can add themselves to it.
+It's just to prevent administrators from accidentally overriding the safeties.

 #### Groups used by the infrastructure